Hyacinthe-Marie Cormier: Life in the Dominican Order

-Shortly after his ordination for the diocese Cormier felt called to enter the Dominican Order, which had been officially re-established in France in 1850 after its suppression by the French government.
-His inspiration for joining the Dominican Order reportedly was the holy life of the Dominican nun Agnes of Jesus.
+Shortly after his ordination for the diocese Cormier felt called to enter the first Dominican Order, which had been officially re-established in France in 1850 after its suppression by the French government.
+His inspiration for joining the order reportedly was the holy life of the Dominican nun Agnes of Jesus.
 He went to Flavigny-sur-Ozerain, where Henri Lacordaire had open a novitiate for the Order of Preachers (Dominicans).

-Cormier was given the necessary permission to leave the service of the diocese by Bishop Dupanloup and on 29 June 1856 he received the habit of the Order, beginning his novitiate at Flavigny Abbey, Côted'Or.
-It was at this time that he took the religious name Hyacinthe-Marie.
+Cormier was given the necessary permission to leave the service of the diocese by Bishop Dupanloup and on 29 June 1856 he received the habit of the order and the religious name Hyacinthe-Marie.
+He began his novitiate at Flavigny Abbey, Côted'Or.

 Though Cormier excelled in his studies, he suffered from chronic hemorrhage.
-His health problems were such that they prevented him from making his religious profession.
+His health problems were such that they prevented him from making his religious vows.
 The fathers of the novitiate decided to send him home.
-The Master of the Order at the time, Alexandre Vincent Jandel, however, happened to visit that house making his canonical visit to the convent of Flavigny.
+The Master of the order at the time, Alexandre Vincent Jandel, however, happened to visit that house making his canonical visit to the convent of Flavigny.
 Jandel was greatly impressed by Cormier's character and dedication.
 He became willing to make the case to the Holy See for a special dispensation for Cormier to be professed.
 The Master had him accompany him back to Rome as his personal secretary and sent him to the convent of Santa Sabina on the Aventine Hill, where an international novitiate had recently been established.

-Upon receiving the petition, Pope Pius IX agreed to let Cormier make his profession upon the condition that he be free from hemorrhage for one full month, but noting, "since it is not for him to live under the religious habit, it will be at least for him to die under it."
+Upon receiving the petition, Pope Pius IX agreed to let Cormier make his profession upon the condition that he be free from hemorrhage for one full month, but noting, "since it is not for him to live under the religious habit, it will be at least for him to die under it".
 Cormier then served as personal secretary to Jandrel.
 He repeatedly failed to meet the papal requirement, going as far as 29 days without an attack, but never a full month.
 He eventually fell so severely ill that he was expected to die.
 Given his condition, he was allowed to make a deathbed profession on 23 May 1859 in the chapter room of the Dominican convent of S. Sabina.
 Soon after this, however, he made a complete recovery.
 Following his profession, Cormier was appointed sub-Master of novices at Santa Sabina.
 In 1863 he was elected prior of the convent of Corbara in Corsica.

 Two years later he was installed as the first Prior Provincial of Toulouse, a post to which he was re-elected in 1869, and in which he served until 1874.
-Cormier was then appointed prior of the community in Marseilles, where he completed construction of a church and priory.
+Cormier was then appointed prior of the community in Marseille, where he completed construction of a church and priory.
 He left this position when he was once more elected Prior Provincial in 1878, an office he held until 1888.
 He was subsequently elected definitor for the General Chapter at Lyons in 1891.